GuenterQuast/picoCosmo/README.md

 The *PicoTech* driver libraries for the #Raspberry Pi# are located in the directory *libs/RasPi/picoscopelibs*.
 Execute the script *installlibs_RasPi.sh* to install all necessary components on a Raspberry Pi.
+*Note* that the latest operating system, OS 13 (trixie) and 64bit versions are not (yet) supported by the picoscope drivers.
+It is recommended to use 32-bit OS 12 (bookworm).

 On other systems, the installation of the *picoCosmo* package with its start-up scripts *CosmoGui.py* and *runCosmo.py* can be installed by executing the shell script